ahawkins/hawkins.io/performance-consultation.md

 I can solve your performance problems.

-I've helped many people so far.
 I've worked on traditional Rails applications and modern client side apps using Ember.js.
 I've helped people all across the spectrum make their apps faster and pass on knowledge.
-I've never had an unsatisified customer. **Too many I's.
-Make it about THEM**
+I've never had an unsatisified customer.

 If you are unsatisfied the result, I will give you 100% of your money back.